 - Sewage: Over the years, dumping of sewage in surface waters has caused several deaths in the marine ecosystem.
 Whether it gets there directly as seen when people dispose of wastes in surface waters or indirectly through runoff, these harmful substances find their way into seas and oceans, accounting for the death of many sea creatures via oxygen reduction.

 - Plastics: The list of water pollutants will be incomplete without addressing the devastating impact of plastics in water bodies.
 Research shows that trillions of plastics find their way into water bodies every year either directly or indirectly.
 Humans introduce plastics to surface waters directly by dumping them into water bodies.
 Another way plastics get into the ocean is through runoff.
 Plastics laying on land as litters or on landfills are washed by runoff into the nearest water body which eventually flows into larger water bodies.
 Chemicals from these plastics are toxic to marine life.
 When mistaken as food by aquatic animals, these chemicals poison the animals and eventually kill them.
 Research shows that plastic is one of the top causes of death in the marine ecosystem.
 Sadly, the plastics in water bodies continue to increase every day.

 Marine life is drowning in pollution.
 They die in their numbers as the day goes by, thus depleting their population and upsetting the balance in the ecosystem.
 Restoring this balance and saving the planet is no longer a job for the government.
-It is up to you to save mother Earth.
+It is up to you to save mother Earth and start green living.
 Every little effort counts.